The new Scrum Guide 2020 mentions Scrum is founded on empiricism and lean thinking.

 Coach your Scrum Team on increasing effectiveness by looking out for the 8 Lean Wastes hidden in how they conduct the Scrum events and helping them eliminate those so they can focus on essentials.

-Thanks for reading and if you want to learn more about Scrum, gain more insights on the Scrum framework you can visit our website https://targetagility.com/.
+Thanks for reading and if you want to learn more about Scrum, and gain more insights into the Scrum framework you can visit our website https://targetagility.com/.